canjs/canjs/docs/can-canjs/community.md

 Check out the [guides/contribute Contribution guide] for information on [guides/contributing/bug-report reporting bugs], [guides/contributing/feature-suggestion suggesting features], and more!

-## Consultancies
+## Support

-Looking for professional help?
+Looking for professional help in the form of development services, support, or training?

 [Bitovi](https://www.bitovi.com) is the primary corporate sponsor of CanJS.
-[Contact Bitovi](https://www.bitovi.com/contact) for contract opportunities.
+[Contact Bitovi](https://www.bitovi.com/contact) to find help for your project.

-Does your company offer CanJS consulting services?
-[Edit this page on GitHub](https://github.com/canjs/canjs/edit/master/docs/can-canjs/community.md) and submit a pull request to add yourself here!
+If your company offers CanJS consulting services, [edit this page on GitHub](https://github.com/canjs/canjs/edit/master/docs/can-canjs/community.md) and submit a pull request to add yourself.